-The 2017 season marks a season of firsts for the Chargers and the NFL.
-It marks the return of the franchise to Los Angeles and two NFL franchises in the city.
+The 2017 season marked a season of firsts for the Chargers and the NFL as it marked the return of the franchise to Los Angeles and two NFL franchises in the city.
 The Chargers originated in Los Angeles, as a member of the American Football League, in 1960 but moved to San Diego the following season.
 For more than 50 years they played in San Diego, 49 seasons at Qualcomm Stadium.
 Throughout the late 1990s and 2000s nearly every NFL franchise built a new stadium.
 Qualcomm Stadium, a multi-purpose stadium, that once housed baseball’s San Diego Padres, lacked many modern amenities had many lower level seating areas with bad sight-lines for football.
 The Chargers tried to work with the City of San Diego to have a new stadium built but multiple attempts failed.
 In January 2017 after unsuccessfully gaining support for a new stadium in San Diego, the team announced plans to move Los Angeles for the 2017 season.
-They join the Los Angeles Rams (who moved to the city following the 2015 season in St. Louis) as the second franchise in the city.
-For three seasons the Chargers will play at the StubHub Center (the Rams play at the Los Angeles Coliseum) while a new stadium is constructed for both teams.
+They joined the Los Angeles Rams (who moved to the city following the 2015 season in St. Louis) as the second franchise in the city.
+For three seasons the Chargers played at the StubHub Center (the Rams played at the Los Angeles Coliseum) while a new stadium, SoFi Stadium, was constructed in Inglewood, CA.